 Abstract

-In this work, the design, manufacture and testing of three different magnetic microreactors based on torus geometries (i.e., one-loop, two-horizontal-loop, and two-vertical-loop) is explored to increase the enzyme-based degradation of dyes by laccase bionanocomposites, improve the particle suspension and promote the interaction of reagents.
+In this work, the design, manufacture and testing of three different magnetic microreactors based on torus geometries (i.e., one-loop, two-horizontal-loops, and two-vertical-loops) is explored to increase the enzyme-based degradation of dyes by laccase bionanocomposites, improve the particle suspension and promote the interaction of reagents.
 The laccase enzyme was covalently immobilized on amino-terminated silanized magnetite nanoparticles (Lac-Magnetite) and the impact of varying the pH on the catalytic performance of the obtained bionanocomposites was analyzed.
 The optimal configuration for the torus microreactor and the applied magnetic field was evaluated in silico with the aid of the CFD and particle tracing modules of Comsol Multiphysics®.
-The Eriochrome Black T (EBt) dye was tested as a biodegradation model at three different concentrations 5 mg/L, 10 mg/L and 20 mg/L. The phenol oxidation/removal was evaluated on artificial wastewater and real wastewater.
-The optimal performance of the bionanocompound was achieved in the range of pH 4 to 4.5.
+The Eriochrome Black T (EBt) dye was tested as a biodegradation model at three different concentrations, i.e., 5 mg/L, 10 mg/L and 20 mg/L. The phenol oxidation/removal was evaluated on artificial wastewater and real wastewater.
+The optimal catalytic performance of the bionanocompound was achieved in the range of pH 4 to 4.5.
 A parabolic movement on the particles was induced by the magnetic field, which led to breaking the stability of the laminar flow and improving the mixing processes.
-Based on the simulation and experiments conducted with the three geometries, the two-vertical-loop demonstrated a better performance mainly due to larger dead zones and longer residence time.
+Based on the simulation and experiments conducted with the three geometries, the two-vertical-loop microreactor demonstrated a better performance mainly due to larger dead zones and longer residence time.
 Also, the overall dye removal efficiencies for this microreactor and the Lac-Magnetite bionanocompound were 98.05%, 93.87%, and 92.74% for the three concentrations evaluated.
-The maximum phenol oxidation with the Lac-Magnetite treatment at low concentration for the artificial wastewater was 79.89% while its phenol removal efficiency for a large volume of real wastewater was 17.86%.
+The maximum phenol oxidation with the Lac-Magnetite treatment at low concentration for the artificial wastewater was 79.89%, while its phenol removal efficiency for a large volume of real wastewater was 17.86%.
 This is equivalent to 200 working biodegradation cycles for the dyes.
+Taken together, our results indicate that the novel microreactors introduced here have the potential to process wastewater continuously.
+Further analysis on the performance of multiple devices coupled together is of paramount importance to devise routes for scaling-up the remediation process.

 Keywords: phenol, removal, bionanocomposites, laccase, magnetic nanoparticles, microreactor, torus.